adujardin/web-terminal/README.md

 # Web Terminal

+Control a server from a web browser with full uninterruptible bash terminal

 <p align="center">
     <a href="preview/video_preview.mp4">
     <img src="preview/gif_readme.gif", width="800">
     </a>
 </p>

-Heavily compressed gif preview in operation, [full video here](preview/video_preview.mp4).
+Gif preview in operation, [full video here](preview/video_preview.mp4).

 The 2 clients have full control over the server and are sending commands on the same terminal while beeing on separate machines on the same network.

-## Use case

-- Control a server from a web browser with full uninterruptible bash terminal

 ### How it's done